leewtai/leewtai.github.io/stat_concept_inv/se/README.md

       is focused on using the sample average, $$\bar{Y}$$ as an estimate for the population average.

+## Key issues
+- Haven't talked about what to do when you don't have an unbiased estimator

 ## Dependent concepts
 - Expectation